learnlatex/learnlatex.github.io/en/lesson-10.md

 - `\mathsf`: sanserif
 - `\mathtt`: monospaced (typewriter)

-Each of these takes characters as an argument, so for examlple we might write a matrix as
+Each of these takes characters as an argument, so for example we might write a matrix as

 ```latex